What Is Dual Enrollment?

 - Can lower the cost of a post-secondary education.

 Delivery Options and Locations of Dual Enrollment Classes

-Students can take Dual Enrollment classes at a NOVA campus, online through NOVA’s Extended Learning Institute or at certain high schools.
+Students can take Dual Enrollment classes at a NOVA campus, through NOVA Online or at certain high schools.

 Dual Enrollment Facts

 - Credits you take as a dual enrollment student can transfer to four-year colleges.